International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 Creators to send their metadata.
 The metadata should be stored in an internal repository for being queried by Data Consumers in a structured manner.
-While the core of the metadata model must be specified by the International Data Spaces (i.e. by the Information Model, see Section 3.4), a Data Broker may extend the metadata model to manage additional metadata elements.
+While the core of the metadata model must be specified by the International Data Spaces (i.e. by the Information Model, see [Information Layer](#)), a Data Broker may extend the metadata model to manage additional metadata elements.

 After the Data Broker has provided the Data Consumer with the metadata